-tered the course record she had set 14 conference titles, surpassing Kansas earlier that year by a minute.
+Her course record 16:59.4 bettered the course record she had set earlier that year by a minute.

-At the national championships the early 1930s. she grabbed the lead from NC State's Julie Shea and defending national champion Kathy Mills of Penn State (who had led the race by as much as 20 yards going into the final loop).
+At the national championships she grabbed the lead from NC State's Julie Shea and defending national champion Kathy Mills of Penn State (who had led the race by as much as 20 yards going into the final loop).
 Shea passed Mills, and Decker passed Mills and kicked by Shea to win the race by 10 yards.